stefanofa/awesome/TOPICS.md

 *   [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network

-## ipfs

-*   [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network

 ## libp2p

 *   [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network